 The AFM and the central bank of the Netherlands ('De Nederlandsche Bank N.V.', also referred to as 'DNB') act as supervisors.
 The AFM oversees conduct supervision under the Wft.
 Prudential supervision is performed by DNB.

-2.4 Objective
+2.5 Objective

-The objective of the Fund is, by means of active management, to achieve a better total return in the long term than the index, whereby index divergence limits are applied.
+The objective of the Fund is, by means of active management, to achieve a better total return in the long term than the index.

-2.5 Investment policy
+2.6 Investment policy